Michelle8395/chamasmart/README.md

 ---

  ## 🚀 Features

 - 🔐 Firebase Authentication (Email/Password)
+  - ⚠️Note:Verification code logic is not yet connected to Firestore.
+You can enter any code to proceed during registration for now.

-- 💳 **M-Pesa Integration** via Daraja API (STK Push for contributions/payments)
+- 💳 M-Pesa Integration via Daraja API (STK Push for contributions/payments)
+  - ⚠️ Currently under development.** STK push functionality may not work as expected at this stage.

 - 📈 Track contributions, withdrawals, deposits, profits, and fines

 - 🧾 Member management and meeting scheduling

 - 💬 Real-time chat (Firebase)

-- 🧠 Built-in AI Assistant for user support (OpenAI integration; prompt/response disabled until API is activated)
+- 🧠 Built-in AI Assistant for user support (OpenAI integration)
+  - ⚠️API not yet activated.** Assistant is visible but will not respond to prompts until OpenAI billing is set up.

 - 📱 Clean, intuitive Flutter UI

 ---